Business and Engineering BSBAE

 • Technology Innovation Management

-Students must select an engineering concentration and complete all five courses required for it:
+Students must select an engineering concentration and complete all five courses required for it.
+Students must use free electives to complete any courses that are prerequisite to courses in their engineering concentration.

 Students who plan to pursue the concentration in Biomedical Engineering should choose BMES 338 in the relevant option group of general education requirements.
 These students should also consult with their academic advisor for the possibility to substitute BMES 201 for ENGR 131.